Gareth Morton

 Gareth Morton (21 October 1982) is a Scottish former professional rugby league footballer.
 He last played for the WA Reds in the 2009 Bundaberg Red Cup rugby league competition in Australia.

-He has previously played for the Leeds Rhinos, Hull Kingston Rovers, Oldham RLFC (Heritage No. 1220), Doncaster RLFC, Widnes Vikings, WA Reds and Scotland.
+He has previously played for the Leeds Rhinos, Hull Kingston Rovers, Oldham RLFC, Doncaster RLFC, Widnes Vikings, WA Reds and Scotland.

 Background

 Morton was born in Perth, Scotland.

 Career

 Morton switched codes to play rugby union for Scottish Borders.
 Morton was called up to the senior Scotland union squad for the 2004 Six Nations Championship.

 He was released by Hull KR on 17 September 2007.

 He has been named in the Scotland training squad for the 2008 Rugby League World Cup.

 He has been named in the Scotland squad for the 2008 Rugby League World Cup.